jagadekmeesala/ITG_EAGLE_Training/README.md

 - Practiced HTML and JS
 - I have worked on writing queries in SQL
 - Solved a few scenario based problems that are available on the internet
+- Revised the concepts of SQL and PL/SQL

 ***Tech Training***
 - Jmeter - Performance testing platform